ExpressionEngine/ExpressionEngine-User-Guide/docs/member/registration.md

 This parameter allows you to specify the primary role to assign the new member, overrideing the default member setting.

 ## Form Inputs
+NOTE: Be sure to include the required Javascript and CSS to use the native [Password Validation](/member/password-validation.html).

 ### Email